CaioCamatta/sol-script/README.md

 ### Philosophy

-SolScript is a "toy" programming language.
-Its main advantage over "real" languages, if any, its simplicity and the ease with which one can learn its internals.
-Learning this codebase should be exceptionally easy.
-Hence, comments and documentation should be extensive.

-Additionally, run time performance is more critical than compilation time performance.
-Inefficiencies in the scanner, parser, and compiler are acceptable.
+SolScript should be simple and well-documented.
+Runtime performance should be favoured over compilation time; inefficiencies in the Scanner, Parser, or Compiler are acceptable.

 ### Project structure